Scan 003_Multifocus Image.jpg

 Join our lab!

 We welcome inquiries from motivated trainees at all levels who are interested in mechanistic studies of metabolism and metabolic disease.
-Our lab investigates how adipose tissue adapts and fails in obesity and aging, with a focus on adipocyte progenitor cells, vascular niches, and tissue plasticity.
+Our lab investigates how adipose tissue adapts and fails during obesity and aging, with a focus on adipocyte progenitor cells, tissue niches, and adaptive remodeling.
 Trainees gain experience using genetic models and physiological approaches while developing independence in experimental design and scientific thinking.

 We are particularly interested in working with individuals who are curious, rigorous, and motivated to engage deeply with experimental biology.
-Prior experience in metabolism, physiology, cell and molecular biology, developmental biology, or related areas is helpful but not required.
-Successful trainees are expected to think critically about data, contribute intellectually to the lab environment, and take ownership of their projects.
+Prior experience in metabolism, physiology, cell and molecular biology, developmental biology, or related fields is helpful but not required.
+Successful trainees are expected to think critically about data, contribute intellectually to the laboratory environment, and take ownership of their research projects.